Tips for spending the night at the barn!

-How do I make sleeping at the barn easy and comfortable?
+Make sleeping at the barn easy and comfortable.
+Hopefully.

-I will just go ahead and admit it - the only “camping” I ever want to do involves nothing less than a four star hotel.
+- The only “camping” I ever want to do involves nothing less than a four-star hotel.
 So the thought of spending the night in the barn sounds like the worst plan on the face of the planet.
-BUT - we all end up doing it for one reason or another.
-Most commonly, for a colic watch.
+BUT – we all end up doing it for one reason or another.
+Most commonly, we are spending the night at the barn for a colic watch.

 A space heater is great for cold weather, a yoga mat is a nice cushion.

-So how do you make the most of this yucky yet necessary situation?
+So how do you make the most of this time spent overnight at the barn?
 Some ideas here:

 - Remember that extra change of clothes in the car?
 They will come in handy.
 Either you will be changing, or you will be wearing them in addition to what you have on.
 I have found that a sweatshirt with a hood helps tremendously, you don’t need a hat then and your neck stays warm, too.

 - Have a fridge that’s stocked with supplies.
 Carrots, popsicles and ice boots are great for the horses.
 It’s also nice to have water and snacks for you, too.